Xero Shoes Prio - Women's Review

 The Prio is an excellent casual and road running minimalist shoe at a friendly price.

 The Prio is a simple, minimal running shoe.
 It looks like an "ordinary" shoe in many ways, but instead, you get a thoughtfully designed minimalist shoe that allows your feet and toes to function the way they want to — with the freedom to splay and play.

 The spacious toe box allows your toes to splay, improving stability, and the soft materials enable you to raise and lower your toes.
 This allows you to pre-tension your arches for landing (by raising your toes up, known as dorsiflexion).
 The thin, supple sole then enables you to feel and grip the ground with your toes as you transition to pushing off (this is the plantar flexion phase of your stride).
-These shoes excelled in our Fit Test.

 We experienced some minor rubbing under the ball of the foot on longer runs in these shoes, but thin toe socks and tighter lacing resolved the issue.